Sliding Window Method and Exponential Weighting Method

 |Object, Block||Sliding Window Method||Exponential Weighting Method|

 In the sliding window method, a window of specified length, Len, moves over the data, sample by sample, and the statistic is computed over the data in the window.
 The output for each input sample is the statistic over the window of the current sample and the Len - 1 previous samples.
-In the first-time step, to compute the first Len - 1 outputs when the window does not have enough data yet, the algorithm fills the window with zeros.
-In the subsequent time steps, to fill the window, the algorithm uses samples from the previous data frame.
+To compute the first output sample, the algorithm waits until it receives the hop size number of input samples.
+Hop size is defined as window length – overlap length.
+Remaining samples in the window are considered to be zero.
+As an example, if the window length is 5 and the overlap length is 2, then the algorithm waits until it receives 3 samples of input to compute the first sample of the output.
+After generating the first output, it generates the subsequent output samples for every hop size number of input samples.
 The moving statistic algorithms have a state and remember the previous data.

 Consider an example of computing the moving average of a streaming input data using the sliding window method.
-The algorithm uses a window length of 4.
+The algorithm uses a window length of 4 and an overlap length of 3.
 With each input sample that comes in, the window of length 4 moves along the data.

 The window is of finite length, making the algorithm a finite impulse response filter.
 To analyze a statistic over a finite duration of data, use the sliding window method.

 The window length defines the length of the data over which the algorithm computes the statistic.
 The window moves as the new data comes in.
 If the window is large, the statistic computed is closer to the stationary statistic of the data.
 For data that does not change rapidly, use a long window to get a smoother statistic.
 For data that changes fast, use a smaller window.

 When the overlap length parameter is set to a value less than window length – 1, the algorithm downsamples the output by a factor of hop size (window length – overlap length).
 In the above example, overlap length is set to 1.
 In this case, the algorithm produces one output sample at every third input sample starting at n = 3.